cheecheeo/resume/cv.md

     Software Engineer Automation & Tools, April 2016 -- August 2017

+    - TODO: architected and proof-of-concepted a transition away from centralized source code repository to a distributed source code repository (svn to git, and compatibility software)
     - Working with the Automation & Tools team at Snowflake, I initiated adoption of reproducible, versionable, reviewable Jenkins job descriptions with the [jobs dsl plugin](https://github.com/jenkinsci/job-dsl-plugin).
     - Conducted the automated build and test of the main Snowflake products: database, user interface, and database drivers for both Windows and Unix-like operating systems.
     - Secured & isolated Jenkins using its off-the-shelf LDAP security integration and an in-house [Vault](https://www.vaultproject.io)-inspired authentication tool.